online lessons

 free introductory lesson

-This lesson takes about 45 minutes and will give a good sense of how very small movements when performed with close attention can make a big difference.
+This lesson takes about an hour and will give a good sense of how very small movements when performed with close attention can make a big difference.
 Take it easy!
-Make very small movements so you can pay attention closely.
+Make very small movements .. slowly .. and without force.
 In the Feldenkrais Method, awareness of movement is more important than the movement itself.

 Explores the effect of paying attention to your body, standing balance and the experience of being centred.